7 Amazing Contest Ideas to Boost Social Engagement

 You could encourage your customers to hit the like button and automatically make themselves eligible for a prize.

-Since many people are likely to opt-in, you can elect to pick one lucky follower at random.
+Since many people are likely to opt-in, you can pick one lucky follower randomly.

 To ensure that the contest continually draws the masses with each iteration, it’s wise to announce the winner publicly.